Find out why the benefits outweight the costs

-According to Federgon, the Belgian Federation of HR suppliers, one in three companies hire interim managers supplied by interim management firm.
+According to Federgon, the Belgian Federation of HR suppliers, one in three companies hire interim managers supplied by interim management firms.
 While the number of interim managers in 2018 was up by 12.9% on the previous year, the number of assignments raised by 13%.

 The answer to the question ‘Why hire an interim manager?’ lies in the added value a company gets from an interim manager: flexibility, availability, expertise, experience and knowledge.